Generalized Thermodynamics of Phase Equilibria in Scalar Active Matter: Abstract

 \section{Abstract}

-Motility-induced phase separation (MIPS) arises generically in fluids of self-propelled particles when interactions lead to a kinetic slowdown at high density.
-Starting from a continuum description of diffusive scalar active matter, we give a general prescription for phase equilibria that amounts, at a hydrodynamics scale, to extremalizing a generalized free energy.
-We illustrate our approach on two well known models: {self-propelled particles interacting either through a density-dependent propulsion speed or via direct pairwise forces.} Our theory accounts {quantitatively} for their phase diagrams, providing a unified description of MIPS, and explains their qualitatively different behavior when changing ensembles from isochoric to isobaric.
+Motility-induced phase separation (MIPS) arises generically in fluids of self-propelled particles when interactions lead to a kinetic slowdown at high densities. {Starting from a continuum description of scalar active matter {akin to a generalized Cahn-Hilliard equation}, we give a general prescription for the mean densities of coexisting phases in flux-free steady states that amounts, at a hydrodynamics scale, to extremizing an effective free energy}.
+We illustrate our approach on two well-known models: {self-propelled particles interacting either through a density-dependent propulsion speed or via direct pairwise forces.} Our theory accounts {quantitatively} for their phase diagrams, providing a unified description of MIPS.